 Budgeting for Home Ownership: Mortgages for One Income Households

 For many in the U.S., budgeting for homeownership can seem especially overwhelming for singles that only have their income to work with.
 Don’t worry, you’re not alone.
-According to the National Association of REALTORS®’s 2016 Profile of Home Buyers and Sellers, 24% of home buyers were single.
-Even though dual income home buyers tend have more financial resources, there are some great options available for single income home buyers.
+According to the National Association of Realtors (NAR), more than one in four of today's home buyers are single.
+Even though dual-income home buyers tend to have more financial resources, there are some great options available for single-income home buyers.